 Business is often noisy and thanks to digital media the noise is noisier.
 Sometimes the frenzy reminds me of middle-of-the-night TV ads, where the announcer shouts, IT’S AMAZING!!! (because we wouldn’t otherwise know).

 The business world prizes extroversion.
-It likes excited dogs fetching balls and panting for more.
-In business, contemplation (shy people do this cat-like behaviour) is seen as inaction.
-It is more acceptable to be the risk-taking extrovert.
-Yet, one doesn’t work without the other.
-Charles Darwin, Marcel Proust, Albert Einstein were accomplished in their output, yet contemplative by nature.
+They seem to like excited dogs fetching balls and panting for more and it is hard to resist action like this.
+In business, contemplation (cat-like behaviour) is seen as inaction.
+However, one doesn’t work without the other.
+Charles Darwin, Marcel Proust, Albert Einstein were contemplative by nature, but they had champions furthering their brilliance – Proust’s mother?
 Need a modern, wealthy example of a contemplator?
 J.K.
 Rowling.

 Adam Grant, an organizational psychologist in the management department at the Wharton School, writer, and Ted Talker, said something in one of his talks, “business self-help guides will often suggest that introverted leaders practice their communication skills and smile more… But, it may be extrovert leaders who need to change, to listen more and say less”.
 He didn’t say it, but I will: watching and considering often saves asses.